Functional Ownership through Fractional Uniqueness: Immutably Borrowed is Fractionally Unique

 \paragraph{Resource allocators} Here, the restriction introduced on the promotion rule in Section~\ref{sec:core} meaning that `resource allocators' are forbidden from being promoted becomes crucial for ensuring soundness in the call-by-value setting of this work.
-Consider the following snippet of Granule code (eliding packing and unpacking of existentials), which would be allowed given unrestricted promotion:
+Consider the following pseudocode (eliding packing and unpacking of existentials), which would be allowed in Granule given unrestricted promotion:

 \begin{granulepill} let [x] : ((*(Array id Float)) [2]) = [newArray 1] in let () = deleteArray x in writeArray x 0 1.0 \end{granulepill}

 On the first line, this program creates a reference \granin{x} to a new array of size $1$, but under a promotion, with the type explaining that we want to use the resulting value twice (given by the explicit type signature here).
 This promotion then allows two uses of the array on the second line.